mattlong/hermes/README.md

 ## Extensibility

 It's easy to extend the functionality chatroom.
-Extend the base chatroom class `hermes.HermesChatroom` to modify or add extra functionality.
-Then specify it as the `CLASS` class your chatrooms:
+Extend the base chatroom class `hermes.Chatroom` to modify or add extra functionality.
+Then specify it as the `CLASS` of your chatrooms:

 	from hermes import run_server, Chatroom